 After enabling the setting, choose whether to enable actions, virtual assistance, and activity feeds for all workspace subscribers in your organization with a microapps subscription or only for specific users and groups.

 If you select Enable for selected users and groups, select the domain and search for the users and groups who will see the activity feed in their workspace.
 When you’re finished adding users and groups, click Save.

 To remove users or groups, under Assign Users and Groups, click the trash can icon for the user or group and then select Remove.

 Preview the workspace

-To see what your subscribers’ workspace looks like with and without the activity feed and Citrix Assistant enabled, select Workspace Configuration > Customize > Features > Preview.
+To see what your subscribers’ workspace looks like with and without the activity feed, select Workspace Configuration > Customize > Features > Preview.

 Subscriber experience with Actions and Activity Feed

 When enabled, subscribers see personalized alerts and notifications in their Activity feed, in the center of their workspace.

 If the subscriber needs to take action on an item, such as approving a request, they can take that action directly in the activity feed.
 They don’t have to switch to another application to complete actions.